joehawkens/data-structures-tutorial/1-Queue.md

 > In the Python programming language, a Queue is implemented as a list.

 > How to know when to implement Queues?
-You implement Queues when the way data is ordered is important.
+You should consider implementing Queues when the way data is ordered takes priority in a problem.

 > Queues have fast speeds when it comes to adding and removing elements.